The Dirichlet Problem for the Laplacian in Lipschitz Domains Revisited: Area integral estimate. Counter-example

 What about if in addition the function $u$ is harmonic?
-In \cite{Dahlberg} (see also Corollary, Section 6 in \cite{Dahl}), the authors proved the following property: Let $u$ be a harmonic function in $\Omega$ that vanishes at some point $\textit{\textbf x}_0\in \Omega$, then
+In \cite{Dahl}, see Corollary, Section 6, the author proved the following property: let $\textit{\textbf x}_0$ a fixed point in $\Omega$, then there exists a constant $C > 0$ such that if $u$ is a harmonic function in $\Omega$ and vanishes at $\textit{\textbf x}_0$, then

-where the constant $C(\Omega)$ depends only on the Lipschitz character of $\Omega.$ The proof given on pages 1428 and 1429 in \cite{Dahlberg} contains formal calculations that we believe to be unjustified.
-The function $u$ being supposed to verify the property

-this implies in particular that $u\in H^{1/2}(\Omega)$.
-In order to justify all the calculations, the authors should have first assumed that $u$ is regular and then, once the inequality has been established, used a density argument as is usually done.
-Instead, the authors begin by giving some elementary inequalities of integrals before moving on to more sophisticated considerations relating to the distance to the boundary and the corresponding Carleson measure properties.